-Keyless Entry Control Box (Located below driver side dash) -Typical View
+Keyless Entry Control Box (Located in passenger side trim panel.
+Remove magazine rack to access. -Typical View

 Refer to the Keyless Entry System information provided in your InfoCase for complete operating information as well as a full description of all of the system's features and programming instructions.